-Army, is a Chief of Staff of the Army Senior Fellow at the Center for Strategic and International Studies.
-His most recent assignments include the People First Task Force, as commander of 1st Squadron, 75th Cavalry Regiment, and chief of staff to the deputy national security advisor for strategy.
-He is a United States Military Academy graduate and holds advanced degrees from Harvard and Duke University, where he earned his doctorate in public policy.
-He is also a Goodpaster Scholar and a Research Fellow at the Modern War Institute.
+Lt.
+Col. Jaron S. Wharton, PhD, U.S. Army, is a Chief of Staff of the Army Senior Fellow at the Center for Strategic and International Studies.
+His most recent assignments include the People First Task Force, as commander of 1st Squadron, 75th Cavalry Regiment, and chief of staff to the Deputy National Security Advisor for Strategy.
+He is a United States Military Academy graduate and holds advanced degrees from Harvard and Duke University, where he earned his doctorate in public policy. \He is the principal author of this article.